reneuir/reneuir-code/conf24/tutorials/README.md

 # HowTo: Software Submissions to the Conf'24 ReNeuIR Shared Task (Currently under Review)

-To start your submission, you should have prepared a Docker image of your approach.
+You can submit either via code submissions (the preferred [variant 1](variant-1) where you have your code in a prepared git repository that comes with suitable Github actions) or via a prepared Docker image of your approach ([variant 2](variant-2)).
 To get you started, please look at our [baseline submissions](../baselines) that you can use as inspiration.
-If you have no experience with Docker, please do not hesitate to contact us, we are happy to help you to dockerize your software (we also prepared a set of Github actions that automatically build a Docker image out of a github repository and upload it to TIRA).
+If you have any problems or questions, please do not hesitate to contact us, we are happy to help.

 ## Step-by-Step Guide